 I've recently read quite a few articles about why family dinner is so important.
 According to Anne Fishel, eating dinner with your children can help them eat healthier, avoid behavioral problems, and some research suggests that school-aged children will have better academic achievement when eating as a family.
 Sign me up!
 I'm pretty sure the list of benefits doesn't stop there.
 From what I can see, there are no negative side effects of eating dinner together.

 I totally get that having a sit-down dinner together is not always possible.
-Sometimes schedules won’t allow it and every family situation is different.
-I don’t think dinner always has to be gourmet and time-consuming.
-Rather, it’s a time to unplug, sit at the table together, eat food, and talk.
+Sometimes schedules won't allow it and every family situation is different.
+I don't think dinner always has to be gourmet and time-consuming.
+Rather, it's a time to unplug, sit at the table together, eat food, and talk.
+But, if everyone's got the time and inclination for it, then there's no harm in looking for a nice sunday dinner restaurant for a fancy dinner either!
+That can be super fun once a while, too.

 I've been working hard the last few months to find ways to simplify our dinner prep and also make it a time that we all look forward to!